Oil crash poses severe test for OPEC+ after Moscow, Riyadh miscalculate

 “There is so much oil and in some cases it’s probably less valuable than water ...
 We’ve never seen anything like it,” Trump said after speaking to Putin.

-U.S. officials have discussed a number of ideas about how the country can help manage global oil markets. [nL1N2BK2VY]
+U.S. officials have discussed a number of ideas about how the country can help manage global oil markets.

-But in a nod to Moscow, Washington offered this week to begin lifting Venezuela sanctions if the opposition and members of the government agreed to form an interim government, shifting on a policy Moscow has called unfair. [nL1N2BO0FP]
+But in a nod to Moscow, Washington offered this week to begin lifting Venezuela sanctions if the opposition and members of the government agreed to form an interim government, shifting on a policy Moscow has called unfair.

 The OPEC source said it was not clear what Washington could propose to Riyadh to alleviate the crisis.